skent259/crapssim/docs/VXP_METHODLOGY.md

 - **Commission policy as first-class settings:**
   Houses vary on “on-win vs on-bet,” rounding, and floors.
 We exposed the variants as settings and kept **defaults backward compatible**.

-- **Legacy multiplier gate:**
-  Some existing baselines expected a number-based fee base when `commission_mode` wasn’t explicitly set.
-We retained it behind `commission_multiplier_legacy=True` and documented the behavior.

 - **Odds behind Put:**
   Default allowed (common), with a table toggle for strict houses.